 Comixology often offers sales on its books, to the point there’s a dedicated section on its store.
 The books offered on sale can vary.

 Humble Bundle deals

 Humble Bundle offers a rotating selection of trade paperbacks, all at various set-your-own-price tiers starting at $1.
-The publishers offered vary; as of this writing, it’s a “best of” Boom!
-Studios’ books, including “Lumberjanes,” “Goldie Vance,” and “Steven Universe.”
+The publishers offered vary, rotating among different ones every few weeks.
 Part of Humble Bundle’s proceeds go to various charities.